adamoctoclose/octopus-secure-cd-scale/readme.md

 ### Fork this Repository

-Start by forking this repository to your GitHub account.
+Start by forking this repository to your GitHub account and giving it a name (i.e. `octopus-demo-template-net`).
 Then, clone your forked repository to your local machine:

 ```
 git clone https://github.com/yourusername/octopus-demo-template-net.git